cloud-ark/firstmile/README.txt

 LME - Local Multi-cloud Engine
 -------------------------------
-LME supports building and deploying Python web applications to target clouds (Google and Amazon) without requiring you to make any changes to application code.
+LME supports building and deploying Python web applications to target clouds (Local Docker, Google, and Amazon) without requiring you to make any changes to application code.
 Applications are deployed to Google App Engine and Amazon Elastic Beanstalk.
 You can also deploy application locally (on your machine) for local testing.